 Weather in Antigua Guatemala

 Thinking about traveling to Guatemala?
 Then you better be mindful of seasons and where you’ll be spending time.
 For a country roughly the size of Tennessee, Guatemala’s climate has a lot of variety.
 It’s not the tropical jungle Hollywood portrays whenever the setting happens to be in Central America.

-As a whole, Guatemala has two seasons: Winter, or “invierno“, which is characterized by rain and runs from May through mid-November and dry season, or “verano” (summer), which runs from November to April.
+As a whole, Guatemala has two seasons: Winter, or “Invierno,” which is characterized by rain and runs from May through mid-November and dry season, or “Verano” (Summer), which runs from November to April.
 However, don’t be fooled into thinking that the dry season is time for flip-flops and t-shirts.
-In Antigua, while days can be hot and sunny, nighttime can get very chilly, especially during the months of December and January, when temperatures can dip to the low 50 degrees.
+In Antigua, days can be hot and sunny, while nighttime can get very chilly, especially during the months of December and January – temperatures can dip to the low 50F degrees.

 So our advice is: if you’re going to be here during rainy season, bring a light rain jacket.
 If here for winter, a warm sweater will come in handy during frosty nights.
-We’ll have a cup of hot chocolate waiting for you.